Alejogb1/job-board/blog-data/cache-oblivious-matrix-transpose-c-programming.md

 id: "cache-oblivious-matrix-transpose-c-programming"
 ---

-Okay so cache oblivious matrix transpose in C right I've been down that rabbit hole before let me tell you it's a classic problem that makes you appreciate good memory access patterns it's not just about transposing a matrix it's about doing it efficiently without knowing the specifics of the cache which is the whole cache oblivious part
+ so cache oblivious matrix transpose in C right I've been down that rabbit hole before let me tell you it's a classic problem that makes you appreciate good memory access patterns it's not just about transposing a matrix it's about doing it efficiently without knowing the specifics of the cache which is the whole cache oblivious part

-I remember back in the day when I was still working on my undergrad thesis a professor threw this at me as a challenge "transpose this matrix so that it sings to your CPU" he said with a cryptic grin I was like "okay sure dude let's see what we can do" naive college me I tried all sorts of things the standard row-major swaps the column-major approaches and yeah they all worked in the sense they transposed the matrix but when you scaled up with bigger matrices it was like watching a turtle race a jet I mean cache misses were everywhere performance was dreadful
+I remember back in the day when I was still working on my undergrad thesis a professor threw this at me as a challenge "transpose this matrix so that it sings to your CPU" he said with a cryptic grin I was like " sure dude let's see what we can do" naive college me I tried all sorts of things the standard row-major swaps the column-major approaches and yeah they all worked in the sense they transposed the matrix but when you scaled up with bigger matrices it was like watching a turtle race a jet I mean cache misses were everywhere performance was dreadful

 First off what does cache oblivious even mean it means our algorithm shouldn't rely on specific cache sizes or line sizes or even associativity we write code that works well regardless of those hardware details if you're like most folks starting you're used to thinking in terms of locality of reference if data you access is in the cache good performance if not well you got a slow trip to RAM cache oblivious algorithms are about maximizing that locality without explicitly tuning for it